tanthanh85/network-automation-course/modules/06_IoC/lab6.md

 *   Generate network configurations using Jinja2 templates.
 *   Push configurations to Cisco IOS XE routers using Netmiko.
 *   Utilize Git for version control of your network configurations.
-*   Perform basic network status verification using PyATS.
+*   Perform basic network status verification.
 *   Understand and simulate a complete IaC workflow, including rollback.

 IaC is a foundational practice for modern, scalable, and reliable network automation.
 This module has provided you with the core tools and concepts to start implementing IaC in your own environment.